Here you will find a regularly updated collection of articles published in physiological journals.

 Selected Publication:

-From Pflügers Archive we highlight a thematic collection of papers.
-These are in a Special Issue entitled “kidney control of homeostasis”.
-The understanding of body homeostasis is a core element of physiological thinking and research.
+From Pflügers Archiv we highlight a thematic collection of papers.
+These are in a Special Issue entitled “Body and mind: how somatic feedback signals shape brain activity and cognition”.

 Much more can be found in this month’s selection of articles from APS journals!